Principal, St. James Catholic School

 Dear Saint James Families,

 Today, we supported the Bishop O’Connell SuperDance, a dance marathon that raises money for Cystic Fibrosis research and treatment.
-The theme for this year’s dance is Toy Story, so we joined in the spirit!
-Students and faculty alike dressed up as their favorite characters from Toy Story.
-We had Woody, Jesse, Rex, Forky, and so many more.
+The theme for this year’s dance is Super Mario, so we joined in the spirit!
+Students and faculty alike dressed up as their favorite characters from Super Mario.
+We had Mario, Luigi, Princess Peach, Toad, and so many more.
 For those not in costume, there was plenty of Saint James Spirit to go around.
-As always, we received overwhelming generosity in free will donations!
+As always, we received overwhelming generosity in free will donations and raised over $1,600!
+Thank you!

 In the midst of our fun, we practiced the Lenten pillar of almsgiving.
 In the act of giving, we recognize that everything is a gift from God, who loves us beyond measure.
 As we receive, we give in return so that the gifts and the love can be multiplied.